Gender and gender identity

-If you think you’ve been discriminated against because you are intersex, you can contact the Human Rights Commission for advice: see ‘Other resources’ for details, and for more information about discrimination law, see the chapter “Discrimination”.
+If you think you’ve been discriminated against because you are intersex, you can contact the Human Rights Commission for advice: see ‘Where to go for more support‘ for details, and for more information about discrimination law, see the chapter “Discrimination”.

 Surgery on intersex babies and children: Who can give permission for this?

 When a baby is born and identified as intersex, some parents, whānau or medical staff might want the child to have genital surgery as part of assigning a female or male gender to the child.

 Care of Children Act 2004; Case: 1 NZLR 409